Shivam67Code/ACES-REACT-2082/README.md

 - Counter app works for learning useState
 - Responsive design with mobile menu
 - Edit form has all the fields working
-- Edit page now works with URL parmeters(edit/6 loads blog 5 for editing)
+- Edit page now works with URL parmeters(edit/6 loads blog 6 for editing)
 - API integration complete for all blog operations
 - FOrm validations and error handling implemented
 - Consistent UI design with blue(Personal Fav.
-Color😁) colors
+Color 😁) colors
 - Loading states added for better use experience
-- ### Random Blog Functionality added
-- Visit `/single` to see a randomly selected blog
-- "Random Blog" button loads a new random blog without page refresh

 ## Routes created